 Using the Right Equipment

-Does the recipe call for a large saucepan like the model in the Concord copper cookware set, but all you have is a small sauté pan?
+Does the recipe call for a large saucepan like the model in the CONCORD COPPER WARE SET.
+But all you have is a small sauté pan?
 Are the baking dishes you’re using too small for the recipe?

-Having the right equipment will have a major impact on how good or bad a dish will turn out, especially if you end up overloading a baking dish or pan.
+Having the right equipment and our guide for cooking-tips-for-beginners will have a major impact on how good or bad a dish will turn out.
+Especially! if you end up overloading a baking dish or pan.

 Buy a Top-Quality Chef’s Knife